cs0320-f25/typescript-csv-EmmaZou24/README.md

     Include your notes from above: what were your initial ideas, what did the LLM suggest, and how did the results differ by prompt?
 What resonated with you, and what didn’t?
 (3-5 sentences.)

         My initial ideas were primarily based on my knowledge of basic CSV functionality (and personal experience dealing with them), as well as the specifications in the class handouts.
 Prompting the LLM gave me some more insight into the possible edge cases of CSV handling, such as empty/missing fields and escaped characters within quotes.
+Since I am not the most familiar with CSV's and definitely not familiar with their exact specifications, this information from the LLM was quite useful.
 However, the LLM also tended to give me irrelevant information about CSV handling that should really be handled by the user, such as data import/export and using different delimiters (which goes into the realm of TSV's and such).
 I noticed that the answers tended to go off topic more when I asked about CSV functionality for users, versus when I specifically asked about possible edge cases.

 ### Design Choices